nielsbaloe/vertxui/README.md

 vertx-ui
 ===

-A [Vert.X](http://vertx.io/) pure-Java UI toolkit with ultrafast server-time Java to Javascript translation (by [TeaVM](http://teavm.org/)), a small fluid HTML toolkit, and automatic browser reloading called Figwheely.
+A [Vert.X](http://vertx.io/) pure-Java UI toolkit with fast server-time Java to Javascript translation (by [TeaVM](http://teavm.org/)), a small fluid HTML toolkit, and automatic browser reloading called Figwheely.
 The Vert.X eventbus does not only stretchs all the way inside your browser (with SockJS websockets), but now also in the same programming language.

+Using Java instead of Javascript means strong-typing, direct binding with entity classes, convenient tooling, easy junit testing of UI code, Java 8 lambda's and streams to write javascript and generate html, and both the Java ánd the JavaScript ecosystems under your fingertips.

-The server-time translation works at server startup time so you don't need to set up any Maven/IDE tools for developing, and you don't have your IDE being locked because it is doing 'something in the background' when you save a file (a nightmare you probably recognise with Maven or GWT projects).
+The server-time translation works at server startup time so you don't need to set up any Maven/IDE tools for developing, and you don't have your IDE being locked because it is doing 'something in the background' when you save a file (a nightmare you probably recognise with Maven or GWT).

 You don't need file access at runtime, which makes vertx-ui ideal as minimal microservice.
 Heck, remember you don't need to setup Apache or Tomcat too because you're using Vert.X which can [handle thousands of connections per core](https://dzone.com/articles/inside-vertx-comparison-nodejs).

-Using Java instead of Javascript means strong-typing, direct binding with entity classes, convenient tooling, easy junit testing, and both the Java ánd the JavaScript ecosystems under your fingertips.

-Server-time translation does not mean you can not debug your code.
-To debug, use FigWheely which notifies browsers if the output of a VertxUI (or any other file) has changed.

 ### Serverside